nyx-ui/Vanity-Webhook-Spammer/README.md

 ## How To Use

 #### Installation
-Download the zip-file and unpack it, run setup.bat, go into CMD and "cd" to the directory of the folder then type: python vanitywebhook.py
+Download the zip-file and unpack it, first run install_python.bat then run setup.bat, go into CMD and "cd" to the directory of the folder then type: python vanitywebhook.py

 #### Usage